Major map:

 Academic tips

-• Explore information about your major in the course and program catalogue and the Department of Computer Science undergrad programs page
+• Explore information about your program, including specializations (four-year degree), in the course and program catalogue and the Department of Computer Science undergrad programs page

 • Meet with an academic advisor for help choosing your courses and planning your degree